-Here is my complete guide including how to get there, entrance fees and what to expect!
+Here is my complete guide including how to get there, entrance fees, and what to expect when you arrive.

-Canawa Spring is located in the Candijay region in Bohol.
+Canawa Spring is located in the Candijay region in East Bohol.

-Canawa Cold Springs are best visited from the tourist area of Anda in East Bohol.
-It takes approximately 50 minutes to drive from Anda to Canawa Cold Spring.
+The springs are best visited from the tourist area of Anda in East Bohol.
+It takes approximately 50 minutes to drive from Anda to the cold spring.

 If you are staying in the main tourist area of Panglao, it’s a 115km drive that takes approximately 2.5 hours to reach this cold spring.